RichardLitt/knowledge/words.md

-resorption - the process or action by which something is reabsorbed. denunciation - public condemnation of someone or something. vermivorous - feeding on earthworm
+resorption - the process or action by which something is reabsorbed. denunciation - public condemnation of someone or something. vermivorous - feeding on earthworm anuran - a tailless amphibian of the order Anura; a frog or toad. onymity - The condition of being onymous, or named.